Seatis/my-teaching-materials/exercises/expressions-and-control-flow/java.md

     String userInput1 = scanner.next();

     // It only prints the first word of the line System.out.println(userInput1);

+		// The program reads the rest of the previous line.
+		String userInput2 = scanner.nextLine();

+		// It prints the rest.
+		System.out.println(userInput2);

-    // The program stops and waits for user input and to press enter String userInput2 = scanner.nextLine();
+		// The program stops and waits for user input and to press enter String userInput3 = scanner.nextLine();

 		// It prints the whole line
-    System.out.println(userInput2);
+		System.out.println(userInput3);

-    // The program stops and waits for user input that is an integer and to press enter int userInput3 = scanner.nextInt();
+		// The program stops and waits for user input that is an integer and to press enter int userInput4 = scanner.nextInt();

 		// It prints the integer
-    System.out.println(userInput3);
+		System.out.println(userInput4);
   }
 }
 ```